chase-moskal/xiome/readme.md

 - learn the basics of typescript
 - learn npm, like how to install dependencies and run npm package scripts
 - learn how to write code with style and formatting that matches the rest of the codebase.
-  your code should "blend in", so we cannot so easily tell which crappy code you wrote.
+  your code should "blend in", so we cannot so easily tell which crappy code you wrote

 &nbsp; **technical prerequisites**
+- if you're on windows, first, setup [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux),
+  or otherwise install a linux virtual machine for development (we recommend debian+kde on vmware)
 - install `git`, `nodejs`, `vscode`, and [connect github with ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
-- if you're on windows, probably setup [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux),
-  or, install a linux virtual dev machine (we recommend debian with kde on vmware)

 &nbsp; **initial setup**
 - fork the xiome project on github, and git clone your fork